marcelo-cardozo/nd9990-c3-microservices-v1/lessons/README.md

 # nd990-c3-microservices-v1
 This repository is associated with Cloud Developer ND - Course 03 - Monolith to Microservices.
 There are 6 lessons in this course.
 There is separate directory for each lesson.

-All the lessons are located in the lessons folder.
-The final project uses the projects built throungout the lessons and are deployed to AWS through Travis CI.

 # About the Project - Udagram Image Filtering Microservice
 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.
 Following are the services involved in this project: